Sandi: A System for Accountability: Introduction

 \subsection{Introducing Sandi}

-\fi In this paper we present \oursystem, a system for enabling senders to explicitly ``endorse'' communication channels with their respective receivers.
-Both senders and receivers can send messages on an endorsed channel, but the senders explicitly declare that they take accountability for the appropriateness of their interactions, as judged by the receivers.\footnote{This can be repeated in the other direction for bilateral endorsement.}
+We present \oursystem: a system that enables senders to explicitly ``endorse'' communication channels with their respective receivers.
+Both senders and receivers can send messages on an endorsed channel, but the senders explicitly declare that they take accountability for the appropriateness of their interactions, as judged by the receivers.\footnote{This can be repeated in the other direction for bilateral endorsement and accountability.}

-\oursystem relies on an untrusted centralized \textit{Accountability Server} (\accountabilityServer) that manages a reputation system with a \textit{score} for each sender. \accountabilityServer issues signatures on the sender's score\footnote{More precisely, it uses a coarsening of the sender's score so that the sender cannot be trivially identified from its score.
-We call this coarsening the sender's \textit{reputation}.}, a description of the communication channel, along with a few other things, and bundles this information into an \emph{endorsement tag}.
-The sender sends the endorsement tag to the receiver to establish the endorsed channel.
-The receiver can later report the sender (anonymously) by sending the endorsement tag back to~\accountabilityServer.
+\oursystem is based on a centralized \textit{Accountability Server} (\accountabilityServer) that manages a reputation system with a \textit{score} for each sender. \accountabilityServer issues \emph{endorsement tags} that bundle together the sender's score\footnote{More precisely, it uses a coarsening of the sender's score so the sender cannot be trivially identified from its score.
+We call this coarsening the sender's \textit{reputation}.}, a description of the communication channel, and some other data.
+The sender sends the endorsement tag to its receiver to establish the endorsed channel.
+The receiver can later report the sender by sending the endorsement tag back to~\accountabilityServer.
 The data flow (ignoring many details) between the different parties is summarized in \autoref{fig:info_flow}.

-In more detail, the sender creates distinct short-term digital signature key pairs for each of its addresses.
-It keeps the secret key $\signingKey_\senderMarker$ to itself and sends the verification key $\verificationKey_\senderMarker$ to the receiver as a part of the endorsement tag.
-The endorsement tag also includes a signature from \accountabilityServer and a Privacy Pass blind token~\cite{davidson2018privacy} issued by the sender with an ephemeral key.
-The sender and receiver can now communicate on the endorsed channel, the sender signing its messages with $\signingKey_\senderMarker$ and the receiver verifying them with~$\verificationKey_\senderMarker$.
-The tag expires after some time, at which point the sender can set up a new endorsed channel if it wants.

-The receiver may or may not decide to report the sender.
-Upon receiving a report, \accountabilityServer extracts the blind token from it, checks that it has not already received this token\footnote{Each endorsement tag can be reported only once, so even if a tag gets stolen by someone hoping to discredit the sender, it can only use the tag for a single report.}, and stores it.
-It can show these ``sender-tokens'' later to the sender as a proof that it has truly received the reports.
-Namely, the sender can verify the tokens with its ephemeral key without being able to establish any link between the issued and verified tokens.

 \oursystem progresses in \emph{epochs}, the duration of which is a configurable system parameter.
 Roughly, \accountabilityServer collects all reports received for an epoch and computes an updated score for the sender.
 Since the sender learns its new score, we protect the reporters' privacy with a differential privacy mechanism that hides the true number of reports~\cite{dwork2006differential,dwork2014algorithmic}.